fal-works/wronganswer/README.md

 ## `replace-imports` command

-In order to submit your code to the contest,
-you have to remove the import statements (e.g. `import wronganswer.Lib;`) and append the actual implementation instead.
+In order to submit your code to a contest, you have to remove the import statements (e.g. `import wronganswer.Lib;`) and append the actual implementation instead.

 This can be automatically done with the command below: